-The Cameron University Department of Art, Music and Theatre Arts will present the 36th annual Country/Jazz Fusion Concert on Thursday, November 3 with special guest Joe Settlemires.
-One of Oklahoma’s most prolific and renowned musicians, Settlemires will perform with the Cameron University Jazz Ensemble and the Cameron University/ Lawton Community Jazz Ensemble.
+The Cameron University Department of Art, Music and Theatre Arts will present the 39th annual Country/Jazz Fusion Concert on Tuesday, November 5, with special guest Jody Nix.
+The award-winning fiddler and singer will perform with the Cameron University Jazz Ensemble and the Cameron University/ Lawton Community Jazz Ensemble.
 Showtime is 7:30 p.m. in the Cameron University Theatre.
-Admission is free.
-The concert is made possible by CU Lectures and Concerts Series.
+Admission is $10 for adults and $8 for senior citizens, military members and students K-12.
+CU students, faculty and staff are admitted at no charge with CU-ID.
+The concert is made possible by Cameron University Lectures and Concerts.